tanvir-git/odoo-documentation/content/developer/reference/user_interface/views/include/search.rst

     <FILTERS/>
   </search>

-can be used to separates groups of filters in simple search views.
+can be used to separates groups of :ref:`filters <reference/user_interface/views/search/filter>` in simple search views.
 `group` is more readable.

-.. _reference/user_interface/views/search/group:
+.. user_interface/views/search/group:

 <group>: separate groups of filters
 -----------------------------------